grumpy-gaming/grumpy-os/knulli-Changelog.md

     - Automatically switches between Bluetooth audio and built-in speaker output when devices connect/disconnect
     - Added date and time display to the EmulationStation screensaver
     - Added Korean input support to the EmulationStation on-screen popup keyboard
-    - Applied 60 Hz patches for RG35XX SP, RG34XX, and RG CubeXX (thank you, @TheGammaSqueeze)
+    - Applied 60 Hz patches for RG35XX SP, RG34XX, and RG CubeXX (thank you, [@TheGammaSqueeze](https://github.com/TheGammaSqueeze/))
     - Added single rainbow RGB mode to TrimUI Brick and Smart Pro
     - Added MPV video player
+        - Disabled power saving while MPV is playing videos
+    - Introduced new EmulationStation notifications, e.g. Wi-Fi connection failure, virtual joystick mode, etc.
 - Emulation features
     - Introduced Quick Resume mode to boot right back into your game
     - Introduced a toggle to the Ports system which purposely breaks cardinal mapping by swapping A/B and X/Y to match the Nintendo-style button labels with in-game prompts for Xbox controllers